Welcome to KerryMarsh.com!

-- Each of the 160-plus titles featured on this site has a full-length studio demo recording of the arrangement, which you'll receive free with every "Digital Sheet Music Pack" order.
+- Each of the 180-plus titles featured on this site has a full-length studio demo recording of the arrangement, which you'll receive free with every "Digital Sheet Music Pack" order.

 - Part learning audio aids called "Part Tracks" and "Minus-One Tracks" help your students get past the note-learning stage and get ready to make real music in rehearsal much sooner than without.
 (Click here for more detailed info about these tracks)

 - Rhythm Tracks for the accompanied charts allow you to rehearse along with the accompaniment tracks from the demo, preparing your singers for the real thing and letting you step away from the piano to focus more on their singing.

-- JUST ADDED FOR 2017: An advanced filtering system allows you to narrow down your search of the catalog for just what you need for your group.
+- An advanced filtering system allows you to narrow down your search of the catalog for just what you need for your group.
 When you're ready, head over to the Full Catalog and check the boxes on the left side of the page to more quickly get to what you really need.

 - You can also search for a specific title using the magnifying glass search tool in the menu at the top of the page.

 - The stylistic tendency of the arrangements featured here is deliberately "modern", which really connects with students.
 While many of the titles come from the past 30 years (or so) of popular music, the harmonic and rhythmic content is nearly always informed by contemporary instrumental jazz, resulting in a unique, exciting and diverse catalog.